pascaliske/infrastructure/docs/secrets/index.md

 You also need to [generate a key](https://fluxcd.io/flux/guides/mozilla-sops/#encrypting-secrets-using-age) for `age` and [enable the Flux controllers to decrypt](https://fluxcd.io/flux/guides/mozilla-sops/#configure-in-cluster-secrets-decryption) your secrets.

+!!! tip "Store `age` key in environment variable"

+    This repository provides some [task definitions](#commands) to easily maintain SOPS encrypted files.
+To use them you just need to ensure your `age` public key is available in an environment variable called `AGE_PUBLIC_KEY`.

 ## Workflow

 Let's assume you want to deploy an application which needs the following secret to connect to a database: